timjogorman/RicherEventDescription/guidelines.md

 As with EVENTs, the default and most common polarity value used is POS.
 This is the marker of positive polarity.
 This is used for a temporal specification that is not negated.
-Most TLINKs are of this polarity, and this is the default value.
 POS need not be specified in annotation.

 All examples in this guideline, unless otherwise marked, represent POS TLINKs.